mnr/writing-wip/Do-Ye0n_lives_on.md

 *Corporate network penetrative testing* used to be illegal.
 It is breaking and entering secured computers.
 It was against the law.
 But laws change.
 People like Do-Ye0n perform a service by identifying companies with sloppy security.
 It's better to be called out by friends than to be destroyed by enemies.

 Teaching a computer to assault a data warehouse is easy.
-The steps are well known: gather data, define the goal, try a solution, evaluate success.
-Do-Ye0n is good at this.
+The steps are well known: gather data, try a solution, evaluate success.
+Just like the rules of tennis; see the ball, hit the ball.
+Performing a task competently isn't as easy as knowing the rules.
+But Do-Ye0n is good at this.
 He is teaching computers to pick a lock and crack a safe.

 Do-Ye0n stares at a twitching matrix of numbers, then switches to a heat map, converting numbers to colors.
 It looks like a topographic map of Mars.
 There are rings of blue, then rings of purple, then a small circle of red.
 Red is the unprotected opening to a corporate data warehouse used by a retailer of hemolytic filters.
 Do-Ye0n encrypts the data in the warehouse then calls his new client.